William Spence: Political career

 The defeat of the strikes of 1891–1894 led Spence and other labour leaders to move into politics.
 Spence supported the formation of the Progressive Political League, an early labour party, in Victoria in 1891 and he was narrowly beaten at a by-election in 1892 for the seat of Dundas in the Victorian Legislative Assembly.
 In 1891, he supported the first election campaign by the Labour Party in New South Wales, which won a number of seats in the New South Wales Legislative Assembly.
 In 1898, Spence he became MP for Cobar in western New South Wales.
 He remained president of the AWU, making him one of the most powerful men in New South Wales politics.
 He described himself as "an evolutionary, not a revolutionary, socialist."

 Unlike many in the labour movement, Spence supported the federation of the Australian colonies, and in 1901 he was elected to the first Australian House of Representatives as MP for the NSW Division of Darling.
 Like most of the older generation of labour leaders who were born in the United Kingdom, Spence was associated with the more conservative wing of the Australian Labor Party, led by Billy Hughes.
 He was not really suited to parliamentary life and did not hold office until he was appointed Postmaster-General in the third Fisher Ministry from September 1914 to October 1915.
 He was also appointed to the undemanding position of Vice-President of the Executive Council in the second Hughes Ministry from November 1916 to February 1917.

 In 1916, Hughes decided to introduce conscription to maintain Australia's contribution to the Allied forces in World War I. Most of the Labor Party bitterly opposed this, but Spence sided with Hughes.
 As a result, he was expelled from the party along with Hughes and the other conscriptionist MPs.
 He was also deposed as president of the AWU and shortly after was expelled from the union.
 At the 1917 federal election, although Hughes was easily returned to power, Spence lost his seat, mainly because the AWU organised the rural workers to oppose him.
 Shortly after he was returned to Parliament at a by-election for the Tasmanian seat of Darwin.
 He was one of only a small number of people who have represented more than one state or territory in the Parliament.
 In 1919, he ran for the Melbourne seat of Batman, but was defeated.

+Personal life

+In 1871, Spence married Ann Jane Savage, with whom he had five sons and four daughters; he was predeceased by two of his sons.
+His daughter Gwynetha married labour journalist Hector Lamond, with whom he later served alongside in federal parliament.

-Spence later took up farming at Terang, Victoria, and died of pulmonary oedema on 13 December 1926, aged 80.
-He was survived by his wife, four daughters and three of his five sons.
-His daughter Gwynetha had married publisher and politician Hector Lamond in 1902.
+Spence died of pulmonary oedema at his son's home in Terang, Victoria, on 13 December 1926, aged 80.
+He was interred at Coburg Cemetery.